Soft Tissue Rehabilitation

 Is Acupuncture Helpful?

 Acupuncture is a form of Eastern medicine that is over 5,000 years old.
-Very basically, acupuncture involves the specificacupuncture_neck_whiplash
+Very basically, acupuncture involves the specific

 placement of very fine sterile needles in the skin, sometimes in conjunction with small electrical stimulation, in order to influence the physiological functioning of the body.
 Although acupuncture was not taken seriously by traditional medicine many years ago, it has become a widely accepted treatment for many conditions and is now practiced by medical and chiropractic physicians alike.
 It is particularly useful in the early stages of treatment, when the patient is in acute discomfort.